 STEP 3: I PITCHED MYSELF & PROMOTED MY WORK

 To gain exposure beyond my blog, I pitched popular travel bloggers for guest blogging opportunities.
 Then I pitched Black Enterprise Magazine, one of the top business publications, especially for Black entrepreneurs, professionals, and small businesses.
 I reviewed their website and recognized the site lacked global content.
 I combined my passion for travel with my curiosity for finding fearless women around the world who were making a profit while making a difference.
-To establish my online credibility, I promoted my travel blog.
+To establish my online credibility, I included links to my travel blog.

 Not only did your girl land her own section of BE’s digital platform—Power Women of the Diaspora, I also landed several articles in the print magazine.

-Here’s a fun fact: Initially, the writing opportunity with Black Enterprise was unpaid.
+Here’s a fun fact: Initially, the writing opportunity for Black Enterprise was unpaid.
 In fact, I never expected to get paid.
 I just wanted to inspire people, reach a wider audience and increase my number of followers.
 But next thing you know, I was hired to write stories for a few of their major sponsors like Lexus.
 I also began to write for other publications.

 STEP 4.
 I MASTERED MY STORY